The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Stage 1: Local Optimization

 It all starts with the teams choosing their own set of CI/CD tools based on their requirements.
-Backend team prefers Jenkins for complex build pipelines, front end team wants GitHub actions for better integration with their workflows and platform teams choose CircleCI for better security scanning configuration.
+The backend team prefers Jenkins for complex build pipelines, the front-end team wants GitHub actions for better integration with their workflows, and the platform teams choose CircleCI for better security scanning configuration.

 From inside any team, this looks optimal.